Police plan to remove man from Tauranga Hospital 'inadequate'

 Four police officers used appropriate force when removing an arrested man from Tauranga Hospital in 2018 - but the plan for the removal was inadequate, the Independent Police Conduct Authority has found.

-A report by the authority, released today, said two days prior to the incident on March 1 the man had consumed a large quantity of drugs and suffered a medical episode.
+A report by the authority, released today, said two days prior to the incident on March 1 that year the man had consumed a large quantity of drugs and suffered a medical episode.

 While he was in hospital police found drugs and related items belonging to him.
 They arrested him and he remained under police guard pending discharge from hospital.